Winter Break 2018-2019Australia: Ag Down UnderLocations: Australia

 Fields of Study: Agribusiness, Agronomy and Horticulture, Food Science

 Explore the French and Spanish countryside, walk the streets of Barcelona and Paris and experience the agricultural foundation of the iconic cuisines of these two regions by touring vineyards, visiting olive oil facilities, and learning first-hand from experts throughout the region about European food production.

 Winter 2019-2020New Zealand: Land of the Long White CloudLocation: Christchurch, New Zealand

 Fields of Study: Agribusiness, Agronomy, Animal Science, Environmental Studies, Food Science & Technology, Forestry, Natural Resources

 Enjoy summer in January in the Land of the Long White Cloud (New Zealand) while learning about a country diverse in both agriculture and natural resources.
 See how this small country has become a major player in the agricultural export market including dairy, sheep, deer, cattle and wine.
-Partake in the Polynesian culture and the adrenalin pumping activities that make tourism the 2nd leading industry in New Zealand.
+Partake in the Polynesian culture and the adrenaline-pumping activities that make tourism the second leading industry in New Zealand.